prooph/service-bus/docs/message_bus.md

 At this stage all three bus types behave a bit different.

 - CommandBus: invokes the handler with the command message.
 A `invoke-handler` event is triggered.
-- QueryBus: much the same as the command bus but the message handler is invoked with the query message and a [deferred](https://github.com/reactphp/promise/blob/master/src/Deferred.php) that needs to be resolved by the message handler aka finder.
+- QueryBus: much the same as the command bus but the message handler is invoked with the query message and a `React\Promise\Deferred` that needs to be resolved by the message handler aka finder.
 The query bus triggers a `invoke-finder` action event to indicate that a finder should be invoked and not a normal message handler.
 - EventBus: loops over all `event-listeners` and triggers the `locate-handler` and `invoke-handler` action events for each message listener.